Financing Modular, Mobile or Manufactured Homes Can Get Tricky.

 Construction Loans are first and foremost reimbursement loans.
 This means that the construction lender makes payments as various stages of work are carried out.

 A modular home is delivered to the site in one delivery and the manufactures will typically need a substantial down payment before shipping.
-You must make sure that the construction lender that you are choosing wills accommodate that as some lenders will not allow deposit payments.
+You must make sure that the construction lender that you are choosing will accommodate that as some lenders may not allow deposit payments or will only make a partial up front payment.